lightningdevkit/lightningdevkit.org/docs/tutorials/building-a-node-with-ldk/setting-up-a-channel-manager.md

   persister.read_channelmonitors(keys_manager.clone()).unwrap();

 // If you are using Electrum or BIP 157/158, you must call load_outputs_to_watch
-// on each ChannelMonitor to prepare for chain synchronization in Step 9. for chan_mon in channel_monitors.iter() {
+// on each ChannelMonitor to prepare for chain synchronization. for chan_mon in channel_monitors.iter() {
     chan_mon.load_outputs_to_watch(&filter);
 }